1. From Firefighting to Foresight

 2. Why k6?

-Need k6 Advantage
+Need k6 Solution

-Rich validation Checks, thresholds, tags, custom metrics
+Built-in validation Checks, thresholds, tags, custom metrics out of the box

-Automation Deterministic exit codes based on SLO thresholds
+CI/CD ready Deterministic exit codes based on SLO thresholds

 3. First Script: Baseline Request